richknowles/peacock/README.md

 Peacock is a custom Model Context Protocol (MCP) server that gives Claude Desktop full filesystem access and command execution capabilities on your Linux system.

 **Why "Peacock"?**
-Because the AI wants to show off! 🦚💜
+Because the AI wants to show off! 🦚 --wait what???

 ---